juliosn/scheduling-services_CRUD/README.md

 - Use the command - php artisan migrate - as long as the database is already created in phpmyadmin
 - Use the - npm install command
 - Use the - npm run dev command
-- In another terminal - use the php artisan command
+- In another terminal - use the command php artisan serve

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>